I’m planning a trip to San Francisco (sidenote: so excited).

-I’ve never stayed in the city before, so I’ve been Googling and Pinterest-ing like crazy, trying to find the best insider information for my itinerary.
 And I have a ton.
 Too much, actually.
 I’m so inundated with information that I don’t even know where to begin.

 That, my friends, is social proof.